thedayheisooo/covfefe/about.md

     name: Eli
     position: Head of Communications
   - about: >-
-      The day he is out of office I will have only one beer so I can make sure our servers don't crash!
-But then again ...
+      Adam was so mad about Trump that he dumped a side project he was working on so he has a couple of hours each weekend to work on thedayheisooo.com.
+      He even offered to take the lead with all the legal crap we have to do just to sell some stickers – CEO is therefore not a made up startup bullshit bingo title, he is the C.E.O. of the TinyHands Ltd.* hell yeah!
     contact:
+      email: aron@thedayheisooo.com
+    img: /assets/images/media_library/adam.jpg
+    name: Adam
+    position: CEO
+  - about: >-
+      Brian is one of the shy IT guys and the reason everything here looks as awesome as it does and runs smoothly.
+The day he is out of office he will have only one beer so he can make sure our servers don't crash!
+Just kidding ... who cares about servers that day?
+    contact:
       email: bastian@thedayheisooo.com
+    img: /assets/images/media_library/brian-ooo.png
     name: Brian
     position: CTO
-  - about: I am the guy connecting ...
+  - about: >-
+      In summary Dan already lost 220 bucks betting that Trump will be #ooo by certain dates.
+He says he does not care about it but we are sure: When Trump is gone Dan will be mainly celebreating the fact that he won't lose any more bets.
+At least he promised us to stop betting with Republicans and focus more on connecting us with all the organizations out there.
     contact:
       email: daniel@thedayheisooo.com
+    img: /assets/images/media_library/daniel-ooo.png
     name: Dan
     position: NGO Relations
 ---